Cyberball 5

 used as a control condition.
 Default is false.

-/scheduletype: Whether the script should administer an "ostracize", "include", or "custom"
+scheduleType Whether the script should administer an "ostracize", "include", or "custom"

 schedule.

-/ostracism_target: Applies when running an "ostracize" schedule.
+ostracismTarget Applies when running an "ostracize" schedule.
 Number of the player being

 excluded by the other players.
 Default is 2 (human player).